ekofiresearch/ekofiarticles.github.io/_posts/2019-10-31-you-are-being-watched-even-in-incognito-mode-cyber-security-advices.md

     image_caption: "Image courtesy of [Unsplash](https://unsplash.com/)"
     alt: "placeholder image 2"
     title: "Easy to use"
-    excerpt: "Just select the locations of servers, then turn it on. **That's it!**"
+    excerpt: "Just select the locations of servers, then turn it on.
+That's it!"
     url: "#test-link"
     btn_label: "Read More"
     btn_class: "btn--primary"